Basics

 -1.519593213837593

-is wrapper around a (named) tuple of Vectors, but it behaves like a Vector of (named) tuples.
-You can choose to sort the table by any number of primary keys (in this case columns :x
+An IndexedTable is wrapper around a (named) tuple of Vectors, but it behaves like a Vector of (named) tuples.
+You can choose to sort the table by any number of primary keys (in this case columns :x and :y).

 NDSparse